wfdd/public-open-data-portals/README.md

 ### `presiding_body`

 The name of the government agency that oversees the operation of the portal, both in English and in the native language(s), if any.
+This can be the competent authority as prescribed by law (e.g. a ministry) or a division of the competent authority delegated with the operation of the portal, if granularity is desired.

 ### `outsourced_development`